What Is Live Resin & How Is It Consumed?

 It can be hard keeping the different resins and rosins straight, but live resin and live rosin are easy to distinguish.
 Live resin requires solvent-based extraction techniques to be produced, and live rosin is made using solventless extraction.

 Whenever a cannabis enthusiast tries a new product, they like to know where the pros stand versus the cons.
-In this case, the pros of live resin are:
+Of course, with any cannabis product, the good can sometimes come with the not-so-good.
+Your perspective on either depends on your preferences as a cannabis enthusiast:

 - Live resin is made in such a way that the flavors and aromas of the cannabis plant are preserved.